 ...Bedford Police and Dog Control regularly monitor the dog park, checking for the permit in your car windshield.
 Please display your permit in the DRIVER'S SIDE REAR WINDOW of your vehicle.

 Visit the Canine Commons at

 The Canine Commons dog park, located at Beaver Dam Park is open to Bedford residents with a yearly permit.
-The required permit can be obtained at the Bedford Town Clerk’s Office, 321 Bedford Road, Bedford Hills 8:30 AM – 4:30 PM Monday through Friday, or by appointment for Bedford residents if those hours don't work for you (call 666-4534).
+A yearly park permit must be purchased in addition to your regular dog license and proof of rabies.
+The required dog park permit can be obtained at the Bedford Town Clerk’s Office, 321 Bedford Road, Bedford Hills 8:30 AM – 4:30 PM Monday through Friday, or by appointment for Bedford residents if those hours don't work for you (call 666-4534).